 Bored with your usual activities in the city?
-Explore these islands around Hong Kong for something a little different
+Explore these islands around Hong Kong for something a little different.

 Explore the islands around Hong Kong

-Located on the southwest of Hong Kong Island, Cheung Chau is 30 minutes to one hour-ride away from Central, depending on the speed of ferry that you are taking.
+Located on the southwest of Hong Kong Island, Cheung Chau is between 30 minutes and an hour away from Central, depending on the ferry that you are taking.
 Just like Lamma Island, Cheung Chau is an island of no cars, so you can only explore the island by foot or bicycles.
 The area attracts most visitors during the famous Cheung Chau Bun Festival, which is named after the tradition of bun snatching done by climbing the bun-covered towers located at Pak Tai Temple.

 When it comes to wonderful islands around Hong Kong, Peng Chau is one of our faves.
 Located near Lantau Island, Peng Chau is a tiny island that can only be explored by walking or cycling.
 To enjoy the nature, don’t forget to hike to the highest point on the island called Finger Hill, where you can take in the beautiful views of Tsing Ma Bridge and Hong Kong Disneyland, before enjoying a breathtaking sunset.

-Tung Ping Chau
+3. Tung Ping Chau

 Closer to Shenzhen in China than Hong Kong itself, Tung Ping Chau is the easternmost outlying island in Hong Kong that is only 1.1 square kilometres in size.
 Listed as a UNESCO Global Geopark, the remote island is made up of sedimentary rock formation, which makes it a unique destination as the rest of Hong Kong is formed from volcanic igneous rock.
 The island is also famous for its untouched beaches that are among the cleanest and the clearest in Hong Kong.

-Located one hundred metres off the southern shore of Hong Kong Island, Middle Island is much loved for its secluded public beach.
+Located 100 metres off the southern shore of Hong Kong Island, Middle Island is much loved for its secluded public beach.
 The small island, which is only two-minute boat ride away from Deep Water Bay and Repulse Bay, can be accessed by Royal Hong Kong Yacht Club free shuttle boat that departs from the Island Road.
-The island is home to the member-only Royal Hong Kong Yacht Club and Aberdeen Boat Club’s Middle Island Clubhouse, where visitors can hire boats and kayaks or simply catch the sun during the weekends and holidays.
+The island is home to the members-only Royal Hong Kong Yacht Club and Aberdeen Boat Club’s Middle Island Clubhouse, where visitors can hire boats and kayaks or simply catch the sun during the weekends and holidays.

 Situated in the northeastern part of Hong Kong, Tap Mun is made up of grassy hills and green fields, which explains why the island is also named Grass Island.
 To reach the island, you’ll need to ride a ferry or motorboat from Wong Shek Pier for around two hours before you can finally enjoy the view of its nature and rocky beaches, including the famous Balanced Rock.
 To make the most of the outdoors, don’t miss the chance to camp under the stars as Tap Mun has some of the best camping spots in Hong Kong.
 Don’t forget to also check out the 400-year-old Tin Hau temple and try the island’s famous local seafood, milk tea, and douhua.

-Tung Lung Chau
+6. Tung Lung Chau

 Lying east of Hong Kong Island, Tung Lung Chau, which can be accessed by ferry from Sai Wan Ho, is located off the tip of Clear Water Bay.
 The island is a popular destination for rock climbing, camping, and hiking, thanks to its beautiful, green scenery.
 Aside from the nature, Tung Lung Chau’s main attractions also include Tung Lung Fort, which was used during the Qing Dynasty to defend the island against pirates.

 For a more peaceful life away from the city, head over to Lamma Island, where the residents and visitors can only explore the island by foot or bicycles.
 Basically no vehicles are allowed here, so you can expect less roadside pollution and a more laid-back lifestyle.
-If you’re a beach lover, don’t forget to check out Hung Shing Yeh Beach at Yung Shue Wan, which is the island’s most populated area, or if you’re looking for a delicious seafood meal, visit Sok Kwu Wan that is lined with a lot of seafood restaurants.
+If you’re a beach lover, don’t forget to check out Hung Shing Yeh Beach at Yung Shue Wan, which is the island’s most populated area.
+Or, if you’re looking for a delicious seafood meal, visit Sok Kwu Wan that is lined with a lot of seafood restaurants.
 Lamma Island is also home to three Tin Hau temples, which are the spots for the fishermen community to celebrate the annual Tin Hau Festival.